rayglover-ibm/cuda-bindings/docs/blog-article.md

 ---

-In building data-centric applications and the statistical models that underpin them, the ability to incorporate hardware accelerated algorithms is an [increasingly important](http://www.economist.com/news/business/21717430-success-nvidia-and-its-new-computing-chip-signals-rapid-change-it-architecture) consideration.
-This is especially true in cloud computing which is democratizing the data center, and with it the availability of dedicated compute appliances like GPUs and FPGAs.
+At the intersection of data and optimization, the ability to leverage hardware acceleration is a  consideration of [increasing importance](http://www.economist.com/news/business/21717430-success-nvidia-and-its-new-computing-chip-signals-rapid-change-it-architecture).
+This is especially true in cloud computing, which is democratizing the data center, and with it the availability of dedicated compute appliances such as GPUs and FPGAs.

-In parallel to this, the use of C++ is becoming a de facto way among application developers to deliver core components targeting multiple underlying platforms.
+In parallel to this, C++ is becoming a de facto way among application developers to deliver core components targeting multiple underlying platforms.
 Whether it be for the desktop, mobile, embedded or cloud; C++ is a common denominator that can run practically anywhere without compromising on performance or flexibility.

-With C/C++ acting as the enabling glue between data intensive/performance sensitive applications and the underlying hardware, it has become the catalyst for [heterogeneous computing](http://developer.amd.com/resources/heterogeneous-computing/what-is-heterogeneous-computing/) as it becomes mainstream.
+With C/C++ acting as the glue between data intensive/performance sensitive applications and the underlying hardware, it's become a catalyst for [heterogeneous computing](http://developer.amd.com/resources/heterogeneous-computing/what-is-heterogeneous-computing/).

 ### Target Audience

-This tutorial is aimed at application/framework developers considering extending their Python/node.js/Java applications with native subroutines, or adopting one of the many pre-existing libraries, but don't know where to start or what the landscape looks like.
+This tutorial is aimed at those considering extending their Python/Node.js/Java applications with native and hardware accelerated components, or adopting one of the many pre-existing libraries, but don't know where to start or what the landscape for such things looks like.

-In it, we'll construct a minimum working example of a native extension for 3 popular languages and identify some important aspects and principals to keep in mind when building your own bindings.
+In it, we'll construct a minimum working example of a native extension for 3 popular languages, and identify important aspects and principals to keep in mind when building your own bindings.
 I'll be assuming you have a basic understanding of C++, and at least one of the 3 target languages.

 <br>